b-c-r/DynaSymEducation/README.md

 the German Research Foundation, DFG, see also information on DynaSym [there](https://gepris.dfg.de/gepris/projekt/528028597?language=en).

-DynaSym aims at investigating the dynamics of species interactions of symbiotic partners.
-In classical (theoretical) community ecology the direct interactions are interpreted as static over time, however the strength and also the sign of such an interaction may change (Holland, DeAngelis, and Bronstein 2002; Becks, Gaedke, and Klauschies 2025).
+DynaSym aims at investigating the dynamics of interactions in symbiotic partners.
+In classical (theoretical) community ecology, the direct interactions are set as static over time; however, the strength and also the sign of such an interaction may change (Holland, DeAngelis, and Bronstein 2002; Becks, Gaedke, and Klauschies 2025).

-The educational materials will include topics from ecological theory, experimental design or statistics, e.g. how to fit functional responses to data to estimate the strength of species interactions (Rosenbaum and Rall 2018).
+Our research unit aims at understanding the dynamics of species interactions, especially the density dependence **functional response**, and the consequences for population dynamics and species coexistence.
+To do so, we want to connect experimental approaches and use the insights to revise existing mathematical models.
+To assure seamless communication and exchange of research within our group, we want to provide all necessary knowledge here, e.g., how to fit functional responses to data to estimate the strength of species interactions (Rosenbaum and Rall 2018).

+This educational repository will cover topics from, e.g., computational biology, open science, population ecology, statistics, or theoretical ecology, just to name a few.
+We will update the contents later.

 **Stay tuned for updates!**